 As an alternative to segregation, firms can cover relevant funds with an insurance policy or guarantee from an authorised insurer.
 The policy or guarantee must be for an appropriate amount, held independently of the firm, and accessible to customers in the event of insolvency.

 The FCA’s Policy Statement PS25/12 introduces a consolidated safeguarding regime embedded in CASS 15 of the FCA Handbook.
-The new rules replace the safeguarding provisions currently set out in the PSR 2017 and EMR 2011 and significantly raise the standard expected of firms.
+From 7 May 2026, the FCA’s strengthened safeguarding regime under CASS 15 and related rules materially expands and supplements the existing safeguarding framework for in-scope firms.
 Key changes are summarised below.

 Firms must perform both internal and external safeguarding reconciliations on every reconciliation day (excluding weekends, UK bank holidays, and days when relevant foreign markets are closed).
 Reconciliations must follow a documented and consistent methodology, cover all relevant funds and accounts, and be completed to a D+1 standard.
 The FCA expects firms to evidence the design, implementation, and operating effectiveness of their reconciliation processes.

 Firms must submit a monthly safeguarding return to the FCA within 15 business days of each month end.
-The return covers the total safeguarding requirement, the method or methods used, reconciliation results, any shortfalls and their rectification, all breaches during the period, and details of safeguarding accounts, assets, and insurance or guarantee arrangements.
+The return covers the total safeguarding requirement, the method or methods used, reconciliation results, any shortfalls and their rectification, whether any notifiable CASS 15 breach circumstances arose and were notified, and details of safeguarding accounts, assets, and insurance or guarantee arrangements.

 Firms must maintain a resolution pack — a living document that links to the firm’s current reconciliations, safeguarding account contracts, acknowledgement letters, and account information.
 The pack must be structured so that an insolvency practitioner can quickly identify and access relevant funds without relying on key personnel or internal systems.